 WCU student leaders and staff receive training directly related to diversity in a number of ways.
 The goal of training for the Residential Living staff is to help student and staff leaders understand the different perspectives of people from varying backgrounds and experiences and how diversity in a more global context impacts students on campus.
-The Orientation student staff training includes Cultural Pursuit BINGO and a cultural awareness session.
+The Orientation student staff training includes a cultural awareness session.
 Diversity issues are incorporated into student staff training as appropriate to the student staff members’ responsibilities.
 For example, at the University Center, facility student staff receives diversity training specifically as it relates to customer service.

 Diversity related issues are embedded in training given to Residential Living staff